mmilenkoski/detecting_higgs_bosson/README.md

 The project is organized as follows:

     .
-    ├── utils                    # Utilization files for preprocessing, training and evaluation.
+    ├── data                     # Train and test datasets ├── predictions              # Prediction files for submission on Kaggle ├── utils                    # Utilization files for preprocessing, training and evaluation.
     │   ├── helpers.py           # Helper functions for loading data, making predictions, and creating submission files.
     │   ├── hyperparameters.py   # Functions for accessing the best hyperparameters obtained from holdout validation.